sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-8/hana-cloud-mission-trial-8.md

 *Well done!*

-You have completed the seventh tutorial of this mission!
+You have completed the eighth tutorial of this mission!
 You learned how to set up a development project in SAP Business Application Studio and connecting it to your database with a user-provided service and an `.hdbgrants` file.
 You are all set now to create a calculation view.
 Learn in the next tutorial how to create a calculation view to achieve your mission objective.

 ### Knowledge Check